LucaMalavolta/SLOPpy/README.md

 - Version 1.3.0
     Default AER version is now "3.8.1.2" are required by Molecfit v.
-4.3.1 (April 2024)) It is now possible to perform Molecfit telluric modelling on individual spectra rather than on coadded spectra
+4.3.1 (April 2024)) It is now possible to perform Molecfit telluric modeling on individual spectra rather than on coadded spectra Temporary FITS files for telluric correction are now compliant with the new requirements of Molecfit 4.3

 - Version 1.1.1 to 1.2.2
     Minor bugfixes